zebity/jaxws-client-with-java-11/README.md

-# JAX-WS SOAP Web Service Client With Java 11 and Maven
+# JakartaEE JAX-WS SOAP Web Service Client With Java 11 and Maven

-This project demonstrates how to generate a JAX-WS client with Java 11 and Maven 3.
-It does this using the Eclipse Metro JAX-WS Maven plugin to generate web service artifacts that target the JAX-WS reference implementation.
+This project demonstrates how to generate a JakartaEE JAX-WS client with Java 11 and Maven 3.

 See this [post](https://sorenpoulsen.com/jax-ws-soap-web-service-client-for-java-11-with-maven) for a full explanation on how it works.